 April 22, better known as Earth Day, is always a time to honor Iowa State's many sustainability initiatives, organizations and accomplishments.
 This year’s event, in consideration of keeping all Cyclones safe and secure, focuses on online opportunities and virtual connectivity – both in Ames, across the US and around the world for the entire month of April.
 Explore a full Earth Month Calendar to start your month off right!

 In 1970, two separate individuals created the concept of Earth Day: peace activist John McConnell, who hosted an Earth Day celebration during the Spring Equinox on March 21, 1970, with help from the United Nations; and U.S. Senator Gaylord Nelson, who hosted an Earth Day celebration on April 22, 1970, which more than 20 million Americans participated in.
-Nearly 50 years later, this beloved holiday is coordinated by the Earth Day Network and celebrated by more than one billion people in 192 countries across the world.
+50 years later, this beloved holiday is coordinated by the Earth Day Network and celebrated by more than one billion people in 192 countries across the world.